Introduction:

 Confusion.

-Antihypertensives or high blood pressure medications are divided into several categories based on their route of action and the side effects they may prevail.
+Antihypertensives or high blood pressure medications are divided into several categories based on their route of action and the side effects they may have.
 Mentioned below are the different categories of blood pressure medications.

 Diuretics - A diuretic is one of the most commonly prescribed antihypertensive medications used to correct high blood pressure.
 Diuretics work by helping the kidneys to discard excess sodium and water in the body.
 This drastically drops the quantity of blood that passes through the blood vessels and thus helps in dropping blood pressure.
 Diuretics are of three types- potassium sparing diuretics, thiazide diuretics and loop diuretics.
 Out of all these diuretics, thiazide is the one that has the least amount of side effects when prescribed in a lower dosage.

-Beta-blockers - The electrical signals to the heart are slowed down by the beta-blockers.
+Beta-Blockers - The electrical signals to the heart are slowed down by the beta-blockers.
 This helps the heart to beat at a more regular pace and decreases the amount of force.
 Eventually, the blood pressure is reduced since the heart has to pump less volume of blood.

 ACE Inhibitors - Angiotensin-converting enzyme inhibitors or ACE inhibitors do not allow the body to freely form a hormone called angiotensin II.
 Angiotensin II inhibitor hormone results in the blood vessels turning narrow and thus increases blood pressure.
 Hence, blood pressure is reduced and maintained by decreasing the action of this particular enzyme.